Skip to main content

 Region: Urban areas

-Simple cake made with ripe bananas, sometimes sold at bakeries.
+A plain cake made with ripe bananas, sometimes found at bakeries.

 vegetarianContains: glutenContains: eggsContains: dairy